bpbradley/locket/README.md

 1. 1password Connect (`--provider=op-connect`)
 2. 1password Service Accounts (`--provider=op`)
+3. Bitwarden Secrets Manager (`--providers=bws`)

 > [!TIP]
 > Each provider has its own docker image, if a slim version is preferred.
 The `latest` tag bundles all providers and their respective dependencies.
 But a provider specific tag like `locket:connect` is only about 4MB and has no extra dependencies besides what is needed for the connect provider.

 > [!NOTE]
-> The `op` (service account) provider is a bit more feature rich than the connect provider (currently), and is easier to setup, but it does require the bundled `op` cli dependency right now, because 1password does not offer a Rust SDK
+> The `op` (service account) provider is a bit more feature rich than the connect provider (currently), and is easier to setup, but it does require the bundled `op` cli dependency right now, because 1password does not offer a Rust SDK.
+This means it is quite a lot slower than other providers, and carries some quirks with use as non-default users.

 ## Roadmap